• Skip to main content

 mixture leaves the pan

 When the kaju katli mixture is done, set the pan aside.
 Take 1/4 tsp of the mixture and cool down a bit.
 Grease your fingers and make a ball out of it.
-You must get a non sticky dry ball.
+You must get a non sticky dry soft ball.
 This means the mixture is ready.

 If you do not get a dry ball it means the kaju katli mixture is under done and needs cooking further.
 Cook for a few more minutes.

-15. Next quickly pour the prepared mixture to a greased plate or butter paper.
+15. Next quickly pour the prepared mixture to a greased plate or greased butter paper.
 If using unbleached parchment paper then grease it first and use.

 pour kaju katli mixture to a parchment paper or greased plate